-Penal Code 1203.3 PC is the statute that gives judges the discretion to grant an early termination of probation in a California criminal case.
+Penal Code 1203.3 PC is the California statute that gives judges the discretion to grant an early termination of probation.
 If probation is terminated ahead of schedule, the court will often expunge the defendant’s criminal record.
 In felony wobbler cases, the judge may also reduce the felony to a misdemeanor at the same time.

 Penal Code 1203.3 PC reads: “The court shall have authority at any time during the term of probation to revoke, modify, or change its order of suspension of imposition or execution of sentence.
 The court may at any time when the ends of justice will be subserved thereby, and when the good conduct and reform of the person so held on probation shall warrant it, terminate the period of probation, and discharge the person so held.

 Before terminating your probation early, the judge will want to ensure that:

 - You have successfully completed the terms of your probation (such as fines, classes or restitution),

 - There are circumstances that justify early termination of probation.

 Valid reasons may include (but are not limited to) the fact that your probation is

 - preventing you from advancing at work, or

 - restricting necessary travel.

 Penal Code 1203.3 PC gives the court the discretion to grant a request for early termination of probation at any time during the probation period.2 In practice, however, most judges want to see people complete at least 12 to 18 months of their probation before they will seriously consider the motion to terminate probation early.